-TAVO CARBONE is a gentleman from America who sings songs.
+TAVO CARBONE is an aspiring gentleman from America who sings songs.
 He is a writer, musician, painter and primarily utilizes the voice guitar or piano backed by a rotating lineup of musicians.
-Locations Tavo has called home over the years as a white male are limitless — but most notably include the West Village & Brooklyn NY, Paris France, Berlin Germany and Burlington VT.
+Locations Tavo has called home over the years as a white male are limitless — most notably including the West Village & Brooklyn NY, Paris France, Berlin Germany and Burlington VT.
 As of 2019, he lives/travels out of an RV around the country.

 Recorded albums since 2001 range in sonic quality from crude to manicured; four-track machines to pristine Protools sterility.
 They include Pitch (2005), Up the Beanstalk (2003), Hello (2003), Oakley Furgason and the Trapezoidal Dilemma (2001), Cavalcade (2002), Ribcageophone (2004), In the Ballroom (2005) & Indian War Tuxedo: Demo Recordings ‘98 - ‘12 (2012).

 Carbone toured the US for several years with albums 2/3 Skeleton and Ear Training (2007), the 17-piece orchestra live album Forward (2008) & Horse's Mouth (2010) which toured under said pseudonym in a frantic egotistical tornado until (somewhat like the Spiders from Mars band) diffused in a nuclear cloud of exhaustion around 2012.

 Tavo returned to home recording, releasing Disco Forest (2013) and I I (2014) during a brief hiatus from performance.
-In 2015 he began work on the upcoming new E.P.
-Narcissyphus (out 1.21.19), which is a straight-ahead return to songwriting and his most confident artistic work to date.
+In 2015 he began work on new LP Narcissyphus (out now as of 1.21.19), which is a straight-ahead return to songwriting and his most confident artistic work to date.
 The album traverses a broad spectrum of musical genres while retaining a fluid, distinct and honed dialect — mutating contemporary Pop with musical elements of Experimental, Folk, Punk, Dub, Chamber and even aspects of ‘Hype-Hop’ as a verbally engaging and architecturally elaborate body of produced work.